AD

 • If your kitten has worms, keep her away from places where other cats have been (e.g., outdoors).
 Also consider having your house fumigated if necessary; talk to your veterinarian about this option first before proceeding on your own since there are risks associated with fumigation that must be considered before taking action on your own.

-Highly Recommended: The veterinary-recommended supplement proven to be an important part of keeping kitten diarrhea at bay←
+Highly Recommended: The veterinary-recommended supplement proven to be an important part of keeping kitten diarrhea away.←

 What to Feed a Kitten With Diarrhea